Jammy2211/PyAutoLens/docs/installation/numba.rst

 PyAutoLens and determine if it the right software for them, before committing more time to installing numba successfully.

-For this reason, numba is an optional installation, so that users can easily experimenttick_maker.min_value and learn the basic API.
+For this reason, numba is an optional installation, so that users can easily experiment and learn the basic API.

 If you do not have numba installed, you can do so via pip as follows: